CityOfZion/neon-js/docs/guides/basic/privnet.md

 We should be able to see a printout of the balance of the address if it is successful.

-Finally, if you want to have access to event notifications, you'll have to run the notification server locally and add it's url to the network configuration:
+Finally, if you want to have access to event notifications, you'll have to run the notification server locally and add its url to the network configuration:

 ```js
 const config = {